realkibou/Terra-One-Stop-Bot/readme.md

     * I also added an Excel sheet for you, to help you decide what minimum values you want to set for your claim & sell strategy as well as for the (not yet implemented) deposit SPEC, MIR, ANC into pools strategy.

 ## What the One-Stop-Bot does NOT do:
-- Withdraws any UST from Anchor Borrow to deposit that new UST collateral on Mirror
+- Withdraws any UST from Anchor Borrow to deposit that new UST collateral on Mirror.
-- Deposits any UST to Anchor Earn to deposit that new aUST as collateral on Mirror
+- Deposits any UST to Anchor Earn to deposit that new aUST as collateral on Mirror.
-- Sells, buys, swaps any Luna to deposit it as collateral on Mirror
+- Sells, buys, swaps any Luna to deposit it as collateral on Mirror.
-- Uses withdrawn aUST or UST from Mirror to repay your Anchor Borrow debt (if you run the One-Stop-Bot often enough of course it will loop and eventually repay that debt.)
+- Uses withdrawn aUST or UST from Mirror to repay your Anchor Borrow debt (if you run the One-Stop-Bot often enough of course it will loop and eventually repay that debt).
 - If you withdraw pool rewards, sell them, claim UST etc. and it is still not enough UST to exceed the `config.Anchor_min_deposit_amount` that UST will just remain in your wallet.
 They will NOT be "remembered" for the next run of the One-Stop-Bot.
-- The bot currently only supports UST, aUST and Luna as collateral on Mirror.
+- The bot currently only supports UST, aUST and Luna as collateral on Mirror (you really should only use aUST anyway).

 ## Very important remarks!
 - This bot is quite heavy, so do not run it too short intervals.
-It currently runs at around 1 min.
+It currently has a runtime of around 1 min.
 Depending on your internet connection.
 - Use this bot at your own risk.
-I have done my best to check it, but program bugs & human bugs happen.
+I have done my best to check it, but program bugs & human bugs happen and I am not financial advisor.
 - This bot can be used with the Testnet.
-I strongly recommend playing on the Testnet or with `Disable_all_transaction_defs` set to True first, before letting it manage your funds.
-Here you can get free UST, LUNA etc: https://faucet.terra.money/
+I strongly recommend playing on the Testnet or with `Disable_all_transaction_defs` set to True first, before letting it manage your funds for real.
+Here you can get free UST, LUNA etc: https://faucet.terra.money/.
-- Since the LTV/min ratios on Mirror and Anchor are defined exactly opposite each other, it may get confusing to set the `lower_distance`, `target_distance`, `upper_distance`.
-I wrote some explanations, but make sure you take time to understand it
+- Since the LTV/min ratios on Mirror and Anchor are defined exactly opposite each other, it may gets confusing to set the `lower_distance`, `target_distance`, `upper_distance`.
+I wrote some explanations, but make sure you take time to understand it.
 - For your own safety all functions are set to False by default.
 Enable them one by one.
 - It's recommended to run this code in a contained environment at maximum security.
 - Deposits / withdrawals of collateral as well as repayments / borrowing of debt are limited by an amount.
 So if your collateral loses lots of value in one day, there will be multiple deposits / repayments per day to keep your funds safe.
 - If however, your collateral gains in value and you withdraw aUST from Mirror or borrow more UST from Anchor a time cooldown (which you can define) will act as a limit.
 If you set the cooldown to 3, only once every 3 days collateral will be withdrawn from Mirror / more UST will be borrowed from Anchor.
 This decreases the risk / transaction fees when one day your collateral value spikes, just to crash the next day.
-- Since a wallet seed is required, ensure you protect it and know what you're doing while using this automation
+- Since a wallet seed is required, ensure you protect it and know what you're doing while using this automation.
 - If you don't want to pass secrets into the B_Config.py file, make sure you declare it as a system variable.
 - **Everything** will be logged into the `./logs` folder.
 Make sure you check those from time to time!

 ## How to install it
-1. `git clone` this repository
+1. `git clone` this repository.
-2. Rename `B_Config.py.sample` to `B_Config.py`
+2. Rename `B_Config.py.sample` to `B_Config.py`.
-3. Change `B_Config.py` as you desire and feed your seed *(a dedicated wallet is recommended)*
+3. Change `B_Config.py` as you desire and feed your seed *(a dedicated wallet is recommended)*.
-4. Run  `pip3 install -r A_Requirements.txt`
+4. Run  `pip3 install -r A_Requirements.txt`.
-5. Run the One-Stop-Bot with a crontab directly or with `python D_Scheduler.py`
+5. Run the One-Stop-Bot with a crontab directly or with `python D_Scheduler.py`.
 6. Make yourself familiar with the bot by using the TESTNET first (Get free UST/LUNA here: https://faucet.terra.money/) by enabling features step-by-step.
 7. Then use your real wallet on the MAINNET but with `Disable_all_transaction_defs` set to True.
 8. If you feel comfortable set `Disable_all_transaction_defs` to False and let the bot work for you.

 ## Slack Notification Setup
 If you use more Slack, it might be simpler to be notified there using Slack Webhooks.
-1. Create a Slack APP
+1. Create a Slack APP.
-2. Add the APP to a channel and get a webhook URL to feed the `B_Config.py` More information can be found via this link https://api.slack.com/incoming-webhooks
+2. Add the APP to a channel and get a webhook URL to feed the `B_Config.py`.
+More information can be found via this link https://api.slack.com/incoming-webhooks.

 ## Telegram Notification Setup
 If you want to be notified via Telegram, you'd need to get `TELEGRAM_TOKEN` and your `TELEGRAM_CHAT_ID` from your Telegram bot.
 1. On Telegram, find `@BotFather` and open a DM.
 2. Use `/newbot` to create a new bot for yourself.
-3. Then, name the bot as you wish, ie: `MyCoolBot`
+3. Then, name the bot as you wish, ie: `MyCoolBot`.
-4. Now, choose whatever username you desire for your bot, ie: `MyCool_bot`
+4. Now, choose whatever username you desire for your bot, ie: `MyCool_bot`.
 5. Done!
 You should see a "Congratulations" message from BotFather.
 6. Add `MyCool_bot` to a group.
 7. To get your own `chat_id`, simply send a message in the group with your bot and run the following command below: `curl -s https://api.telegram.org/botACCESSTOKEN/getUpdates` (replace `ACCESSTOKEN` with an actual token you just got from item #5).